JuliaPlots/AbstractPlotting.jl/docs/src/basic-tutorial.md

 current_figure()
 ```

-The second `lines!` plots into the axis created by the first `lines`.
+The second `lines!` call plots into the axis created by the first `lines` call.
+If you don't specify an axis to plot into, it's as if you had called `lines!(current_axis(), ...)`.

-The call to `current_figure` is necessary here, because functions with `!` return only the newly created plot object, but this alone does not cause the figure to display.
+The call to `current_figure` is necessary here, because functions with `!` return only the newly created plot object, but this alone does not cause the figure to display when returned.

 ## Attributes